amavrits/amavrits.github.io/index.md

 # Hi, I’m Antonis Mavritsakis!
 <h2 class="typewriter gold-link">Data Scientist | Researcher | Engineer</h2>

 I'm a data scientist, risk analyst, and civil engineer based in Utrecht, The Netherlands.
 I specialize in combining data-driven methods with engineering insight to tackle complex decision-making challenges.
-I currently work as a researcher and consultant at Deltares, and I’ve developed open-source tools and models focused on reinforcement learning, statistical inference, and geotechnical reliability.
+I currently work as a researcher and consultant at Deltares, and I’ve developed open-source tools and models focused on reinforcement learning, statistical inference, and decision-making under uncertainty for civil infrastructure assets.

 ## 📌 Explore

-- 📄 [CV](/cv/) — My experience and background
+- 📄 [Resume](/cv/) — My experience and background
 - ⚙️ [Projects](/projects/) — What I’ve been building
 - 📚 [Research](/research/) — Publications and academic work
 - 📬 Connect via [email](mailto:amavrits.upwork@gmail.com) or on